san-sei/documents/content/en/docs/For_users/login.md

   <div class="card-column">
     <div class="step-text" >
       <div class="card-body">
-        <p>By clicking Next, you will recieve an email containig a code and you have to type that code to the screen as shown below.</p>
+        <p>By clicking <span style="font-weight:bold;">Send</span>, you will recieve an email containig a code and you have to type that code to the screen as shown below.</p>
       </div>
     </div>
   </div>